lutaodai/DRL-Banana-Navigation/README.md

 _Miscellaneous_
 - [ ] Add a requirement.txt file to the root directory
 - [ ] Control the program with `argparse`
+- [ ] Resize images in markdown files